2009–10 Port Vale F.C. season: League Two

-In November, Sam Stockley took the decision to retire on medical advice, having suffered an eye injury.
-However he later joined Hungarian club Ferencvárosi TC as a player-coach.
+In November, Sam Stockley decided to retire on medical advice, having suffered an eye injury.
+However, he later joined Hungarian club Ferencvárosi TC as a player-coach.
 This allowed Adam Yates to make the right-back spot his own.
 Glover also left the club for a loan spell at Rochdale.
 Arriving at the club was Bristol Rovers loanee Sean Rigg, who would sign permanently at the season's end.

-In the January 2010 transfer window Adams signed Lewis Haldane permanently, with Sean Rigg and Craig Davies signing on loan.
+In the January 2010 transfer window, Adams signed Lewis Haldane permanently, with Sean Rigg and Craig Davies signing on loan.
 In February, Anyon returned to the starting line after young rival Martin was rested.
-He performed well over seven games, but made two costly errors that resulted in two goals and dropped points in the play-off hunt.
+He performed well over seven games but made two costly errors that resulted in two goals and dropped points in the play-off hunt.
 Thus he was consigned to the bench until the season's end.
+On 13 March, Vale won 5–0 away at Chesterfield in a game where Marc Richards was clapped off by the opposition supporters after scoring a hat-trick.

 Luke Prosser, Danny Glover and Ross Davidson were also informed they would not be offered new contracts, and Prosser immediately joined James Lawrie on loan at Kidderminster Harriers.
 Both Glover and Davidson joined Stafford Rangers on loan.
 Adams' men stormed into the play-off places for the first time in the season with just two games left to play, following a 2–1 win over champions-elect Notts County.
 Yet with just one point from their final two games, the Vale finished just outside the play-off zone.

-They finished in tenth place with 68 points, boasting the best goals conceded tally outside of the top three.
+They finished in tenth place with 68 points, boasting the best goals conceded tally outside the top three.
 They were four points short of Dagenham & Redbridge in the play-off zone – who would go on to win the play-off final.
 Only runaway champions Notts County lost fewer games than Vale, though only Macclesfield Town and Cheltenham Town picked up more draws.
 Marc Richards was the club's top-scorer with 23 goals, more than double that of his nearest rival.

 At the end of the season Joe Anyon was offered a new contract at Vale Park on reduced pay, but instead signed with Lincoln City.
 Chris Martin signed a new two-year contract, which came with an increase in wages.
 Released players moved on to other clubs: Luke Prosser (Southend United); Simon Richman and Danny Glover (Worcester City); David Howland (Glentoran); and James Lawrie (AFC Telford United).
 Ross Davidson also joined Stafford Rangers, after having spent much of the season loan at the club, as well as a brief time at Nantwich Town.
 Geoff Horsfield retired as a player to concentrate on his role as assistant manager.